 The SMB-LD architecture is intended to cover the Small to Medium business market, although it can scale to a higher number of users and devices.
 The main factor that limits the scaling is the number of users that the MiCollab Client Multi-Tenant Service component is capable of handling.
 The number of MiVoice Border Gateways and MiVoice Business controllers are also driven by the number of users.
 Typically, the SMB-LD is deployed with up to 250 users, and associated devices, although this can scale up to thousands of users.
-Scaling details are discussed in SMB-LD scaling.
+Scaling details are discussed in Small Medium Business - Low Density Scaling.